OnionIoT/documentation/omega2-legacy/Get-Started/First-Time-Command-Line.md

 **Now you're all done!**

-Start using your fresh Omega and check out the [Using the Omega section](#doing stuff) for ideas on what the Omega can do!
+Start using your fresh Omega and check out the Using the Omega guides for ideas on what the Omega can do!
 <!-- Start using your fresh Omega, check out the [Tutorials section](./Tutorials/Contents) or the [Project guides](./Projects/Contents) for ideas on what to do next! -->
 <!-- TODO: fix the links above when the content is available -->